 What is salon inclusivity?

-Being an inclusive salon not only means that you welcome many different people through your salon doors, but it also means that you can correctly serve these clients so that they feel included, cared for, and respected.
+Being an inclusive salon means welcoming many different people through your salon doors, and it also means correctly serving these clients so that they feel included, cared for, and respected.

-Inclusivity can take many forms, from the ability to service clients with specific hair types or particular disabilities to removing all references of a specific gender within your salon marketing and branding.
-We understand that your salon can’t be all things to all people, but in the areas where you can make a difference, this is something that will undoubtedly set you apart from your competitors.
+Inclusivity can take many forms, from the ability to service clients with specific hair types or disabilities to removing all references to a specific gender within your salon marketing and branding.
+We understand that your salon can’t be all things to all people, but in the areas where you can make a difference, this will undoubtedly set you apart from your competitors.

 Federico says: